saecki/zig-grep/paper/paper.typ

 The raw benchmark output can be found in the `bench` directory.

-Benchmarks were run using the following command:
+Benchmarks were run using `hyperfine` and a modified version of the `test.py` script.\
+The exact command used was:
 #sourcecode[```sh
 python test/test.py --ripgrep -v --bench --fail-fast -d test/data ./zig-out/bin/zig-grep
 ```]

-== Result from a thinkpad with an r7 5800u and 16Gb ram
+== Result from a thinkpad with an Ryzen 7 5800u and 16Gb ram
 #table(
     columns: (6fr, 3fr, 3fr, 1fr),
     align: center,